Choose how to authorize access to queue data in the Azure portal

 Default to Azure AD authorization in the Azure portal

-When you create a new storage account, you can specify that the Azure portal will default to authorization with Azure AD when a user navigates to blob data.
+When you create a new storage account, you can specify that the Azure portal will default to authorization with Azure AD when a user navigates to queue data.
 You can also configure this setting for an existing storage account.
 This setting specifies the default authorization method only, so keep in mind that a user can override this setting and choose to authorize data access with the account key.

 To specify that the portal will use Azure AD authorization by default for data access when you create a storage account, follow these steps: